-The course will provide students with a broad knowledge and understanding of the structure and functions of higher educational organizations.
-Education is constantly incorporating structures and systems from the private sector which seems at least in some cases to assisting with the performance of the education system.
+COURSE TITLE: ORGANIZATION, STRUCTURE AND CHALLENGES IN HIGHER EDUCATION and systems from the private sector which seems at least in some cases to assisting with the performance of the education system.
 The course will explore some of these structures, systems and practices, which will include decision-making, motivation, communication, among others.
 In addition, the existing way in which higher education is organized and administered will be examined.